How To Use Text Messaging To Reach Customers

 Consider these statistics:

-Up to 80% of consumers keep their phones with them all day.
+• Up to 80% of consumers keep their phone with them all day.

 Consumers are numb to the huge amount of advertising that is presented in front of them each day.
 So much of this kind of advertising has conditioned consumers to ignore almost every advertisement.
-The organizations that suffer the most are the small and medium-size ones because they do not have millions of dollars to spend on marketing as the large corporate sector does.
+The organizations that suffer the most are the small and medium size ones because they do not have millions of dollars to spend on marketing like the large corporate sector does.
 Until now this has been an almost impossible challenge to overcome.

 Here are some examples of how different kinds of businesses use texting strategically:

-Texting gives house hunters instant access to property listings and easily communicates with clients to set up an appointment or request more information.
-Related to this, you can send text messages to tenants on the 1st of every month to remind them of rent is due.
+Real Estate: Texting gives house hunters instant access to property listings, and easily communicates with clients to setup an appointment or request more information.
+Related to this, you can send text messages to tenants the 1st of every month to remind them of rent being due.

-Online retailers and mail-order houses use texting to notify customers about their order status and when their merchandise is shipped.
+Retail: Online retailers and mail order houses use texting to notify customers about their order status and when their merchandise is shipped.

 By using this website you agree to our privacy policies